blancancabral/amejiarosario.github.io/source/_posts/2016-08-12-Getting-started-with-Node-js-modules-require-exports-imports-npm-and-beyond.md

 # Module Wrapper

-You can think of each module as self-contained function like the following one:
+You can think of each module as a self-contained function like the following one:

 ```javascript Module Wrapper
 (function (exports, require, module, __filename, __dirname) {